 Here’s just a few of the ET-Lab’s other AR and VR projects:

-Gear Up: The UNC System collaborated with the team to produce the Gear Up app.
+Gear Up: The UNC System collaborated with King's team and the SeeBoundless company to produce the Gear Up app.
 The virtual reality app allows students to remotely tour the system’s 17 colleges across North Carolina without ever leaving their homes—and at an affordable cost.
 The app utilizes the operator’s cell phone and an inexpensive cardboard headset, one more way King and the team at Reese News Lab are making technology useful, accessible and innovative.

 The 2050 Project: King’s team developed 3D modeling of a well-known Raleigh library and a London temporary housing facility for Quartz’s 2050 Project, which examines innovative urban architecture around the world.
 By 2050, two-thirds of the world’s population is expected to live in cities, according to Quartz.